 Any difference; if requestor is from different jurisdiction than P/P provider; or if laws are different in P/P provider and registrant’s respective jurisdictions?

 If allegations are received from supposed victim, how to protect her safety/privacy?
-Require redacted (i.e. identifying information is removed) requests or have this as an option?
+Require redacted (i.e., identifying information is removed) requests or have this as an option?

 Should P/P service have discretion to forward rather than be mandated (outside a court order or law enforcement request)?

-Concerns surrounding the lack of rules and standard practices for the relaying of third party communications to a privacy or proxy service customer – as well as the revealing of customer identities and contact information – have been well documented previously, including most recently by the WHOIS RT and the EWG (see Section 3, above).
-A specific example relevant to relay and reveal procedures would be the GNSO’s 2010 deliberations over a proposal to study the extent to which legitimate uses of WHOIS data were curtailed by privacy and proxy services.
+Concerns surrounding the lack of rules and standard practices for the relaying of third-party communications to a privacy or proxy service customer – as well as the revealing of customer identities and contact information – have been well documented previously, including most recently by the WHOIS RT and the EWG (see Section 3, above).
+A specific example relevant to relay and reveal procedures would be the GNSO’s 2010 deliberations over a proposal to study the extent to which legitimate uses of WHOIS data were curtailed by P/P services.
 These discussions revealed significant concerns over the feasibility of such a study, largely because of a likely inability to obtain a sufficient data sample from volunteer respondents for reasons ranging from business sensitivities to privacy implications.

 The GNSO Council therefore commissioned a feasibility survey, to be conducted by the Interisle Consulting Group.
 The survey findings, published in August 2012, suggested that “a full study would have to be designed and carried out in a way that did not require participants to disclose specific details of domain names or identify registrants using privacy/proxy services.
 A full study that depended on the ability to track and correlate individually identifiable requests and responses would therefore be impractical.
 A study designed to work with anonymized or aggregated request data would be acceptable to at least some potential participants if strong assurances were provided that their data would be protected and their participation would not require substantial time and effort.
 Anonymized or aggregated data, however, might not support the type of detailed analysis expected by the GNSO Council.
 Careful consideration of this tradeoff should precede any decision to invest in a full study.”

-The GNSO Council did not proceed with a full study on relay procedures and the use of privacy or proxy services.
+The GNSO Council did not proceed with a full study on relay procedures and the use of P/P services.
 As a result, the PPSAI WG’s discussions of its chartered tasks with respect to relay procedures as well as reveal issues (see, further, Section 5.7 below) consumed a significant amount of the WG’s time.
 The issues surrounding relay and reveal also formed a substantial part of the agenda for the WG’s facilitated face-to-face full-day meeting that took place in in Los Angeles in October 2014, immediately before ICANN’s 51st Public Meeting.